 Team Building Activities for Military Personnel Training

 This is a vital military team building activity that the Army have to get right.
 I have seen many videos of soldiers not correctly getting casualties out of dangerous situations properly.
 In recent conflicts, there was even a case where a team of soldiers evacuated a wounded team member to a place of safety and then just left them at the side of the road instead of carrying them to the rescue vehicle that awaited.
 They had expected the medics to take over, whilst the medics expected the soldiers to load their colleague into the vehicle.
 Communication and coordination would have helped.

 This physical team building activity is for both military and civilians alike.
 The exercise is to rescue a non-walking casualty and transport them over a distance to safety.
 You can do this by using a stretcher, an improvised stretcher (coats and poles) or just by carrying using a two handed or four handed seat method.
 Ensure that the evacuation route includes hills, ditches or fences as obstacles to make it more challenging.
 It requires some serious teamwork to keep a stretcher level whilst getting it over a fence.

 This is a common team building activity used by the military.
 Each team has to carry a telegraph pole or railway sleeper across an obstacle course.
 The sheer weight of the pole requires everyone in the team to work together.
 To see how the team work together when they are physically exhausted, give them a heavy load to move as a military team building physical activity.
 This requires physical strength, coordination, and strong leadership to maintain team morale.

-One of the military teamwork challenges that is done for competitions is to race across a course with a full sized gun.
+Racing across a course with a full sized gun is one of the military teamwork challenges that is done for competitions.
 And I don’t mean a rifle, I mean a gun carriage or cannon.
-To get it across some of the obstacles, the wheels have to be taken off and the entire gun dismantled.
+The wheels have to be taken off and the entire gun dismantled to get it across some of the obstacles.
 At the other end it has to be reassembled and fired to show the winner.